ilopezgp/Lagrange/_posts/2022-01-24-modeling-atmospheric-turbulence-and-convection.md

 \nabla\cdot (\bar{\rho} \overline{\mathbf{u}'q'}) \approx \nabla\cdot (f(\bar{\mathbf{u}}, \bar{q}, \dots)).
 $$

 Improving such parameterizations is an active research topic that has the potential to reduce biases and uncertainty in climate projections.
-These parameterizations must include the effects of all unresolved dynamical processes, and ideally encapsulate the interaction between subgrid process consistently.
+These parameterizations must include the effects of all unresolved dynamical processes, and ideally represent the interaction between subgrid processes consistently.

 Two unresolved processes of great dynamic importance are turbulence and convection.
 A particularly powerful framework to parameterize both processes in a consistent way is the one provided by Eddy-Diffusivity Mass-Flux (EDMF) schemes.
 In this framework, the problem of finding an optimal parameterization $f(\cdot)$ representing the complex unresolved dynamics in the lower troposphere can be broken down into three fundamental problems: